Student Groups

 Knights of Columbus 1477

-The Notre Dame Knights of Columbus promote Catholic faith, service, and fraternity among students.
+The Notre Dame Knights of Columbus promotes Catholic faith, service, and fraternity among students.
 Through charitable works, community events, and spiritual activities, the council fosters leadership, brotherhood, and commitment to Christ and the Church on campus and beyond.

 Liturgical Choir